wyattscarpenter/ludophile/README.md

 Reply
 ```

 Sadly, yes, nqh is right, in the original Ludophile the shortcuts (lnk files) don't work, and keep trying to take you to the Documents folder instead.
 So, I decided to fix them, because git supports symlinks (if your operating system does) and Jack Lance isn't around anymore to fix it himself.
+RIP @JackLance.

 I think it's a pretty good game.